Women, Gender, and Sexuality Studies

 Bryant’s Women, Gender, and Sexuality Studies concentration and minor offer an interdisciplinary approach that encourages students to challenge conventional knowledge, evaluate the distribution of power, think critically, and respond intellectually to diverse viewpoints.
 The minor integrates the fields of communication, history, legal studies, literary and cultural studies, psychology, science, and sociology.

 In this program, you will explore the origins of women’s studies, the shift to questioning the social construction of gender, and the emergence of scholarly investigations of sexual identities.
-Formerly a minor in Women’s Studies, the program has evolved to analyze how gender and sexuality continue to shape society.

 Future careers, post-grad opportunities